Firely Auth Settings

 Necessary data:

-• Pre-load one version of US-Core conformance resources to the Firely Server administration endpoint
+• Pre-load one version of US-Core conformance resources to the Firely Server administration endpoint (please note this warning)

 • Pre-load the example resource of the same version of US-Core to the regular endpoint